 One of the best quick metrics to look at for (cheaper-end) hosting is Time to First Byte – or TTFB – or how long does it take the server to respond after it receives a request from a visitor.
 I look at this because everything else afterward is highly influenced by how your particular website is configured.

-Here are my most recent TTFB tests with InMotion on an “out of the box” WordPress install on a shared hosting plan with no caching or any configurations.
+Here are my most recent TTFB tests with InMotion Hosting on an “out of the box” WordPress install on a shared hosting plan with basic caching or few plugins.

 As far as reliability goes, they’ve always had a reputation for hitting their 99.9% uptime guarantee.
 They maintain a status page at status.inmotionhosting.com that reports on their real-time network and server status.

 The problem with big downtime events is that, like customer service, you never really know if you are dealing with a true one-off situation that the company will learn from or if it has a root cause in underinvestment and poor planning procedures.

 And with every host, the issue is not when they will go down, but how will they respond.

 Compared to my experiences with GoDaddy’s outages, InMotion Hosting has been solid and transparent.